vmware-tanzu/tanzu-plugin-runtime/test/cross-version-api-compatibility.md

 // NewSetContextCommand contructs a command to make a call to specific runtime version SetContext API.
 // Input Parameter: setContextInputOptions has all input parameters which are required for Runtime SetContext API.
 // Input Parameter: setContextOutputOptions has details about expected output from Runtime SetContext API call.
-// Return: command to execute or error if any validations fails for SetContextInputOptions or SetContextOutputOptions
+// Return: A command to execute or error if any validations fails for SetContextInputOptions or SetContextOutputOptions
 // This method does validates the input parameters  SetContextInputOptions/SetContextOutputOptions based on Runtime API Version
 // For more details about supported parameters refer to SetContextInputOptions/SetContextOutputOptions definition(and CtxOptions struct, which is embedded). func NewSetContextCommand(setContextInputOptions SetContextInputOptions, setContextOutputOptions SetContextOutputOptions) (*Command, error)